bjuppa/com-plain-date/README.md

 ComPlainDate provides a few special objects and a bunch of utility functions to operate on those objects.

+The concepts we need to represent are:

+- _instant_, a universal point in time.
+- _calendar date_, a year, month, and day-of-month.
+- _time-of-day_, a wall-time of hours, minutes, and seconds.

+None of these concepts have an inherent timezone, on their own they are all _timezone-agnostic_.
+We only need a timezone when converting between the concepts.

 ### No `Instant`?

 First off, ComPlainDate does not provide any special object representing a